tldr-pages/tldr/pages/linux/flash.md

 > Flash cards in your terminal.
 > More information: <https://github.com/tallguyjenks/fla.sh>.

-- Open a menu of your available flashcard decks for selection:
+- Open a menu of available flashcard decks for selection:

 `flash`